OoStellarnightoO/OSEP_Notes/01 - InitialAccess_EmailPhishing/README.md

 **Simple Powershell Download Cradle and RevShell via TCPSocket**
 - Can evade AV because of the use of "non-standard" var names
+- Note if you dont see the run.txt being downloaded, it may be because the method of New-Object System.Net.WebClient is restricted.
+You can use IWR instead
 ```html
 <html>
 <head>